pyamsoft/git-ssh/README.md

   --ssh-args COMMA-SEPARATED-OPTIONS

-  A comma separated list of options to pass to the invocation of ssh.t
+  A comma separated list of options to pass to the invocation of ssh.
+It is
+  recommended that this list of options be surrounded by double quotes.

   --config-dir DIR